scala/docs.scala-lang/sips/README.md

 # Scala Improvement Process Documents

-This directory contains the source of the SIP website, including all pending/finished/rejected SIPs.
+This directory contains the source of the SIP website, including all pending/finished/rejected SIPs and SLIPs.

-## Migrating a SIP to other states
+## Migrating a SIP or SLIP to other states

 To reject a SIP simply: